Hiking the Welsh 3000s | A solo attempt at Wales’ toughest day hike

 Firstly, I want to say a huge thank you to my wonderful partner Becky.

 She’s incredibly supportive of my weird and wonderful challenges and I’m lucky to have her as my other half.
+Without her selflessness and unwavering support, I wouldn’t have been able to complete the Welsh 3000s.

 Even if she did put me on the back foot after she left my hiking boots behind the van at the Bryn Tyrch Inn the night before the challenge.